Leadership

 | Democratic | Skilled, engaged teams | Decision fatigue without limits |

 Reading about leadership skills changes nothing without a plan.
-Here is the loop I give every manager in their first 90 days of focused growth.
+Here is the loop I give every manager in their first 90 days of focused growth, the same loop that turns generic leadership training into real change.
+Treat these as tips on how to improve, not theory.

-Start by picking just two areas.
+Start by picking just two key areas.
 Audit yourself honestly, ask three people who will tell you the truth, and choose where the gap costs you the most this quarter.
+Spreading thin across all development opportunities guarantees you improve none of them.

-Get a feedback loop.
-Whether through formal leadership coaching, a peer, or a manager, you need someone reflecting your blind spots back at you, because the whole point of these skills is that you cannot see your own gaps.
+Whether through formal leadership coaching, a peer, or a manager, you need someone reflecting your blind spots back at you.
+The whole point of these skills is that you cannot see your own gaps, so external feedback is the engine of development.

 Not sure you are even seen as leadership material yet?
 The early signals are worth knowing, and we mapped them in signs your boss sees you as a leader.